criticalmash/assemble-navigation/README.md

 By breaking out sorting as a separate function, you're free to create any sorting method you like.
 And because it's a function, you can save it into a different module or package for reuse in other projects or to share on npm.
 You can also include one sorting function inside another to compose a specific solution out of more general sorting functions.

+## Common Issues
+Assemble-Navigation is still in beta, so your first time using might be a bit rough.

+### Out of memory errors
+Assemble-Navigation adds about 10% to the average memory usage of an `assemblefile`.
+But improper configurations will cause a runaway process that eats up all your available ram.
+First, check to see if the middleware is attached to renderable views, like `app.pages`.
+Attaching the middleware directly to the `app` object will cause it to respond to all kinds of events it doesn't need to, causing a memory leak.

+### Menu items missing
+Your typical Assemble render task operates in an unbroken stream of reading files from source, rendering them and immediately writing out rendered pages to the destination directory.
+In this typical workflow, the first page of a site may be written to disk before the last source file is read.

+Assemble-Navigation needs to process every page in the site before it can render a complete menu.
+To make this possible, the task needs to rewritten to buffer views during the `onLoad` stage until all views have been parsed by Navigation.
+Once this is done, the stream is started again by calling `app.toStream('YOURVIEW')`, and piping the output to `app.renderfile()`.

+Failing to pause the stream will often cause pages to render with incomplete menus

+### Duplicate menu items
+When building your Assemble website interactively, the Navigation object may be persisted between runs of your load/render cycle.
+If so, menu item objects created in previous runs may still exist in your menus.
+Calling `navigation.clearMenus();` before reloading views will clear out those old menu items.

 ## Release History
 ### v0.4.0
 Added sorting mechanism.
 Removed Vinyl as a peer dependency for MenuItem creation.
 Added `flat` menus.